JAGFx/ets2-dashboard-skin/README.md

 [![Alt text](https://img.youtube.com/vi/dE55M7TaPTY/0.jpg)](https://www.youtube.com/watch?v=dE55M7TaPTY)

-## Info

-The current stable version have a memory leak issue.
-It may cause slow down on the data update or cause a crash for the app.
-I'm still on a solution research.

 ## What's it ?

 This is an web app who you can switch over dashboard skin (Custom or from other truck brand (DAF, Man, Mercedes, Renault, Scania or Volvo)).
 [See screenshots here](https://github.com/JAGFx/ets2-dashboard-skin/blob/master/doc/SKINS.md)